Return to Title IV

-The Center for Student Financial Aid encourages students to consult with a Financial Aid Advisor before they actually withdraw.
+The Financial Aid and Scholarships Office encourages students to consult with a Financial Aid Advisor before they actually withdraw.
 The advisor will explain the Return to Title IV Policy and how it will affect the student.

 What is the withdrawal process?

 The University's official withdrawal procedures can be found in the Schedule of Classes.
 Upon completion of the withdrawal process on GET, or submission of the Drop Request Form to the Registrars Office, students will receive a pro-rated refund of registration fees based on the date the Course/Program Withdrawal and Request for Refund Form is received.

 What happens next?

-The Center for Student Financial Aid calculates the amount of federal funds earned based on the number of days the student attended.
+The Financial Aid and Scholarships Office calculates the amount of federal funds earned based on the number of days the student attended.
 Students who drop after 60% point of the term are considered to have earned 100% of the funds that have been disbursed for the semester.
 Any unearned portion of financial aid that was disbursed to the student must be repaid to the university.
 The unearned amount may include institutional charges (tuition fees, housing, etc.) and monies disbursed to the student.